gvwilson/thirdbit/src/fiction/iffy/index.md

 The second man grunted acknowledgment.
 Iffy kept her eyes on the cobblestones and picked up her pace.

-Sandhu's grocery store was out of eggs.
+Sandhu's grocery store was out of tofu.
 They had onions,
 though,
 and a box of dried green peppers from somewhere carefully unspecified.